Disappearance of Steven Koecher: Disappearance

 A neighbor of Koecher's recalled seeing him return to his apartment around 10 p.m.
-A half-hour later, he left again; while he was not seen to return later that night it was possible he could have.
-The next morning, December 13, Webb called Koecher, saying he was on his way back from Las Vegas and feared he might not make it to St. George in time for the 11 a.m. service, asking if Koecher could lead it in his absence.
+A half-hour later, he left again; while he was not seen to return later that night it is possible he could have.
+The next morning, on December 13, Webb called Koecher, saying he was on his way back from Las Vegas and feared he might not make it to St. George in time for the 11 a.m. service, asking if Koecher could lead it in his absence.
 Koecher said he, too, was in the Las Vegas area, 150 mi away, but would return home if needed.
 Webb told him not to worry and that he would try to get back in time.
 Another ward member called again later that morning with a similar request, which they dropped when Koecher told them where he was.
 Neither he nor Webb asked Koecher why he had gone to the Las Vegas area that morning; they found nothing unusual about their conversations with him.

 At 11:54 a.m., a home security camera on Savannah Springs Avenue in Sun City, a retirement community in the Anthem development in southern Henderson, recorded Koecher's car driving into the cul-de-sac where it was later found.
-Six minutes later, a figure believed by his family to be Koecher, wearing a white shirt and slacks, walked the opposite direction down the sidewalk in front, carrying something in one hand that appeared to be a file folder or portfolio.
+Six minutes later, a figure dressed in a white shirt and slacks, believed by his family to be Koecher, walked the opposite direction down the sidewalk in front, carrying something in one hand that appeared to be a file folder or portfolio.
 Shortly afterwards another security camera in a garage on adjacent Evening Lights Street caught his reflection as he walked north.
 Koecher has not been seen since.